Skip to main content

 dbt_log_status tools

-use to check the logs and get insight
+Use this to check the logs and get insights:

 One OFF Job